This article will describe the different testing methods and the best time to use each kind of test when testing your

 The best way to test hormones is going to depend on which hormones you want to get tested, and unfortunately, there is no one perfect test that does “everything”!

-So if you have the many different symptoms of hormone imbalance then this guide to hormone testing will help you decide the best way to test your hormones.
+So if you have the many different symptoms of hormone imbalance then this guide to hormone testing will help you decide the best option for checking hormone levels.

 The three main methods of testing your hormones include blood, saliva, and urine testing, and they all have there own advantages and disadvantages.